MicrosoftDocs/winrt-api/windows.security.authentication.onlineid/onlineidauthenticator_applicationid.md

 The ID of the application.

 ## -remarks
-This ID is not necessary for Windows Store app.
+This ID is not necessary for UWP app.

 ## -examples